Do Your Job

 Hey, how are ya?

 Like many New England Patriot fans, I will be glued to a TV this Sunday.
 Yes, I’m a diehard Patriots fan.
-I live, breath, and eat Patriots, like most people in New England.
+I live, breathe, and eat Patriots, like most people in New England.
 I can’t wait to watch Tom Brady this weekend make history, just as he made history for me when my Make-A-Wish-Day came true.
 And live by the Patriots mantra: Do Your Job.

 Flashback to that memorable August day.
 I’m scheduled to meet the entire New England Patriots team before their practice.
 I saw many signs saying, “Do Your Job.”
-I was still able to walk at that time and I stood outside the practice field to greet and be greeted by the players before they ran onto the field.
+I was still able to walk at that time, and I stood outside the practice field to greet and be greeted by the players before they ran onto the field.
 Even though I had been playing sports and following the Patriots obsessively all my life, this was the moment I realized how big these guys were.
 It was obvious to me that you have to either be a freak of nature or a monster to play in the NFL.
 The size of these beasts – and that they were all in great shape with tons of athletic ability – was insane.

-What is happening? was all I could think.
+What is happening?
+Was all I could think.
 My head was exploding.
-“Ooh, hey, coach Belichick, how are you?” was my best response, as if we had just had a few beers recently and we were old buddies catching up.
+“Ooh, hey, coach Belichick, how are you?” was my best response, as if we had just had a few beers recently, and we were old buddies catching up.
 I just needed to get it together, Joey, and Do Your Job as a fan!

 Here’s the best part.
-As I’m talking my two new best friends, I felt as if I was going down.
+As I talked to my two new best friends, I felt as if I was going down.
 I was still able to walk.
-However, it was hard for me to stand for a long period of time – but only my family knew that.
+However, it was hard for me to stand for a long time, but only my family knew that.
 My family, who was watching this encounter happen between us three amigos, were also star-struck.
 So when I started to wobble and lose balance, my family didn’t react very quickly.
 I thought I was going down face first, but good ole TB12 literally held me up and made sure I didn’t fall.
 I hope that you understand now that I truly love the man.

 After a few more paparazzi pictures, they went to practice.
 My family and I spent the rest of the day touring Gillette Stadium and watching the team scrimmage.
 I will never forget that special day; it truly goes down in history as one of the best days of my life.
 Add it to the list of reasons why I will be glued to a TV this Sunday rooting for them and will constantly say, “Do Your Job.”